 If a nodule or mass is detected on an imaging study, your doctor may recommend that it be biopsied to determine what is causing it.
 During this procedure, a small needle is placed inside the nodule to extract a small piece of tissue which is sent to a pathologist to look at it under the microscope.
-Dr. Raza has 15 year of experience using ultrasound guidance to biopsy nodules or masses in the liver, kidneys, thyroid, lymph nodes, and other tissues.
+Dr. Raza has more than 20 years of experience using ultrasound guidance to biopsy nodules or masses in the liver, kidneys, thyroid, lymph nodes, and other tissues.

 In this procedure, ultrasound is used to locate the nodule or enlarged lymph gland.
 Local anesthetic is used to numb the skin before a small needle is place into the nodule to obtain a sample.
 Afterwards an ice pack is placed over the area to prevent any swelling or discomfort.
 You will be able to resume your normal activities after the biopsy is performed.

 If you are undergoing a liver biopsy, this will be performed under conscious sedation.
 You will be given some medication through an IV to help you relax so that you do not experience discomfort during the procedure.
 Ultrasound will be used to locate the mass.
 Local anesthetic us used to numb the skin.
 A needle is placed through the skin to obtain some tissue from the mass.
 After the procedure you will remain in the office for 4 hours for observation.